 What Is Loss of Consortium?

 If you have experienced the wrongful death of a loved one, please accept our heartfelt condolences.
-It is absolutely normal to have questions, concerns and stresses at this time.
-Wrongful death can be caused by so many circumstances, such as a car accident, medical malpractice, police negligence, and for many more reasons.
+It is absolutely normal to have questions, concerns, and stress at this time.
+Wrongful death can be caused by a car accident, medical malpractice, police negligence, and many other factors.
 However, anytime a wrongful death occurs, a victim’s heirs do have a right to recover compensation for economic and non-economic damages.

 - The Elder Justice Act of 2009.
 All nursing home employees must file a written report to federal and state authorities if they suspect elder abuse or other types of crimes being committed in a facility.

 - Nursing Home Reform Act.
 Monitors nursing home facilities that receive Medicare and Medicaid funding.
 Nursing homes must provide exquisite services to their patients, and acts of negligence or abuse will be severely punished.

 - Older Americans Act Reauthorized (OAA).
 Funds elder abuse and neglect programs.
 It also extensively improves access and quality for services given to older adults.

 - State Nursing Home Laws.
 These guidelines vary, but typically cover:

 - Management of infections

 - Qualified staff